-By road: Moor Mill Restaurant and bar is in Smug Oak Lane, Bricket Wood, AL2 3PN.
+By road: Riverside Way is a linear park with a free car park off Drop Lane, nearest postcode AL2 3TX.
 It is close to the junction of Smug Oak Lane and the A5183 in Colney Street, just north of Radlett.
-At the time of publishing, you are welcome to park here if stopping for a beverage.
-There is a countryside car park nearby in Drop Lane (Riverside Way) or further around the route at Hyde Lane, the A5183 end.
+There is a car park further around the route at Hyde Lane, the A5183 end, at AL2 2LE.

 By public transport: Bricket Wood is served by transport links from Watford/St Albans.
 The Abbey Flyer train runs between Watford Junction and St Albans Abbey stations, Bricket Wood Station is a mile walk from the start.
 For details of public transport visit www.intalink.org.uk